varsha0721/Housing-Price-Prediction--Regression--Sphinx--MlFlow--Docker/README.md

  - Random Forest

 ## Steps performed
- - We prepare and clean the data.
-We check and impute for missing values.
+ - Prepare and cleand the data.
+Check and impute for missing values.
  - Features are generated and the variables are checked for correlation.
  - Multiple sampling techinuqies are evaluated.
 The data set is split into train and test.
  - All the above said modelling techniques are tried and evaluated.
 The final metric used to evaluate is mean squared error.